Ethical Supplier Mandate for suppliers

 If we suspect a supplier has breached their contractual obligation or hasn't complied with policy, the procuring agency investigates each allegation.

-They make determinations on a case-by-case basis, depending on the severity of the non-compliance.
+They make recommendations on a case-by-case basis, depending on the severity of the non-compliance.

 The supplier is assessed against a sliding scale of non-compliance: